 A working computer that is connected to the internet.

-There are lots of freelancing websites like Fiverr and Upwork, where students can bid for various writing gigs.
-Some of the jobs you can do include writing web copies for brands, blog posts, and articles which you’ll be expecting to submit within a time frame.
+Many freelancing websites, like Fiverr and Upwork, allow students to bid for various writing gigs.
+Some jobs you can do include writing web copies for brands, blog posts, and articles you’ll expect to submit within a time frame.

 You should note that various freelancing website works differently.
-One may allow you to pick up writing jobs directly from a live job board while another may require you bid for the job hoping the client decides to hire you for the writing job.
-Some sites will require you to take some tests before you can take on writing jobs on the site.
+For example, one may allow you to pick up writing jobs directly from a live job board, while another may require you to bid for the job hoping the client decides to hire you for the writing job.

 2. Data Entry

 Data Entry is one of the simplest ways a student can earn money online.
-All you need is access to a computer and fast and accurate typing skills.
-All you’ll have to do revolves around typing up data for clients.
-Some of the websites where you can find real data entry jobs include PeoplePerHour, SigTrack, The Smart Crowd.
+You only need access to a computer and fast and accurate typing skills.
+Then, all you’ll have to do revolves around typing up client data.
+Some websites where you can find real data entry jobs include PeoplePerHour, SigTrack, and The Smart Crowd.

 3. Virtual Assistant Jobs